nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### User Actions Scalability {{since '10.3'}}

-Provides a solution for large number of user actions and small screens.
+Provides a solution for a large number of user actions and small screens.
 We added a drop menu for secondary user actions.
 - Three slots, to which actions are contributed, were wrapped in a responsive menu: `DOCUMENT_ACTIONS`, `BLOB_ACTIONS` and `RESULTS_SELECTION_ACTIONS`.
 - Three css variables were added to control the width of these menus, respectively:
 `--nuxeo-browser-actions-menu-max-width`